SHOP

 If the court still finds you guilty, it could hand you more penalty points, increase the fine, or charge you for the court costs.

-Even if you have a fine to pay alongside your penalty points, you’ll still have the points on your license.
+Even if you have a fine to pay alongside your penalty points, you’ll still have the points on your licence.
 You’re not paying to remove the points – the fine and points come hand in hand.

 Make sure you’re up to speed on the laws and legislations of driving in the UK, and brush up on your highway code as well.